moebiussurfing/ofxSurfingImGui/README.md

   <summary>TODO</summary>
   <p>

+* Fix Bugs on all the ofParameter Helpers/Styles/Docking sections.
 * Create some selected examples to simplify learning.
-* Add more ImGui raw widgets / add-ons with examples.
+* Add more ImGui raw widgets/add-ons with examples.
 * Convert some widgets to ofParameters.
   </p>
 </details>